jimhigson/ffmpeg.js-XL/README.md

 3. Build everything:
     ```bash
     cd ffmpeg.js-XL.git

+    # start docker, mounting host pwd in the container:
     docker run --rm -it -v `pwd`:/mnt -w /opt kagamihi/ffmpeg.js

     # inside docker run: 1) copy files in from host fs; 2) build it; 3) copy result back to host fs
     cp -a /mnt/{.git,build,Makefile} . && source /root/emsdk/emsdk_env.sh && make && cp ffmpeg*.js /mnt

+    # the build result should now be in the root of the repo on the host

     # to efficiently rebuild after changing only Makefile and/or pre/post js:
     cp /mnt/Makefile . && cp -a /mnt/build/*.js build && make clean-js ffmpeg-mp4.js && cp ffmpeg*.js /mnt